Activation Quantization of Vision Encoders Needs Prefixing Registers: A closer look at outliers in vision encoders

 \subsection{Why the middle layers?}

-Why do outliers in vision encoders emerge in middle layers, while the outliers in LLM emerges in the early layers?
-We hypothesize that this is essentially due to the fact that it is not readily clear from the raw image tokens which are \textit{semantically meaningless}---they become clearer after being processed by first several blocks of the vision encoder.
-This is in contrast with the case of LLMs, where some tokens are clearly meaningless even at the first glance, e.g., $\langle\mathtt{BOS}\rangle,\:\langle\mathtt{SEP}\rangle$ (see \cref{fig:placeholder}, left).
+A natural question arises: Why do outliers in vision encoders emerge in the middle layers, whereas in LLMs they appear in the early layers?
+We hypothesize that this difference stems from the difficulty of identifying \textit{semantically meaningless} tokens from raw image patches.
+Such tokens become distinguishable only after several processing blocks of the vision encoder.
+In contrast, in LLMs some tokens are clearly meaningless from the outset, such as $\langle\mathtt{BOS}\rangle,\:\langle\mathtt{SEP}\rangle$ (see \cref{fig:placeholder}, left).

-To validate this hypothesis, we design an experiment where we can compare the emergence of outliers for images where some patches are clearly meaningless, against those where the distinction is less clear.
-Precisely, using the test set of ImageNet-9 \citep{xiao2021noise}, we compare the outliers of the foreground-only images---where the background pixels are zero-ed out---to the vanilla images.
-In principle, in foreground-only images, the semantically meaningless patches should be identifiably more easily, i.e., with a smaller number of blocks for processing.
+To test this hypothesis, we design an experiment comparing outlier emergence in images where meaningless patches are easily identifiable against those where the distinction is less clear.
+Specifically, using the test set of ImageNet-9 \cite{xiao2021noise}, we compare foreground-only images---where the background pixels are zero-ed out---with the originals.
+In foreground-only images, semantically meaningless patches should be easier to identify, requiring fewer processing blocks.

-In \Cref{fig:bgfg}, we observe that the outliers in foreground-only images indeed emerge earlier and larger than in original, supporting our hypothesis.
-In contrast, if we remove the foreground and retaining only the background leaves the outlier behavior largely unchanged (i.e., the curves nearly overlap).
-In \cref{app:freq}, we provide additional analysis on the case for the vision encoders trained with registers.
-There, we observe that models trained with registers behave similarly to LLMs, with outliers emerging from early layers.
+As shown in \cref{fig:bgfg}, outliers in foreground-only images indeed emerge earlier and with larger magnitude than in the original images, supporting our hypothesis.
+In contrast, removing the foreground and retaining only the background leaves the outlier behavior largely unchanged (i.e., the curves nearly overlap).
+In \cref{app:freq}, we further analyze vision encoders trained with registers, where meaningless tokens are explicitly defined.
+These models exhibit behavior similar to LLMs, with outliers emerging from the early layers.